BrownieO/Conlang-notes/Vocabulary/Grammar/quantifiers.md

 - part = at least some
 - half = exactly 50%

-When used as root, their meaning depends on the next root:
+Their meaning depends on the next root:
-- root: quality
 - "em": quantity
+- other roots: quality
-- gender: concept
+- gender: the concept

 Example:
 - tut + manon = wholly man
-- tut + manideon = wholly masculine
+- tut + manidu = wholly masculine
 - tut + em + manson = every man
 - manon os tuteon = the whole of a man

+You can prepend "tan" to get negated quantifiers:
+- tantut: not at all
+- tanpart: at least some isn't
+- tanhalf: 50% isn't

-You can prepend "tan" to get false quantifiers.
-Nek + half means not exactly half.
+Finally, nek + half means not exactly half.